ielab/meshsuggestlib/README.md

 ## MeSH Term Suggestion Tool

-You can also try out our [MeSH Term Suggestion Tool](http://ielab-mesh-suggest.uqcloud.net/) Server for different Suggestion methods
+(Not working anymore): You can also try out our [MeSH Term Suggestion Tool](http://ielab-mesh-suggest.uqcloud.net/) Server for different Suggestion methods

-Please make sure you use http to access the Web-tool

 As UQcloud is not very stable, alternatively, you can setup your own server locally following server repo at [MeSH_Suggester_Server] https://github.com/wshuai190/MeSH_Suggester_Server

+### Update!

+MeSH Suggester has been intergrated to [Tera](https://tera-tools.com/meshmate), you can try it here.

 ## Paper for this research: